tykim6/perspectives/_posts/2024-03-04-Perspective-on-Hypothesis-Tests.md

 \bar{X}_{\text{LTB}} = \bar{X}_{\text{STB}}
 $$

 On the other hand, the alternative hypothesis says that there is a true difference in the observed cancellation rates.
 That, on average, we would still expect to see a difference in the cancellation rates between long and short term stays.
-We can formulate the alternative hypothesis as saying that the average cancellation rate is higher for an STB than for an LTB.[^label1]

-$$
-\bar{X}_{\text{LTB}} < \bar{X}_{\text{STB}}
-$$

-[^label1]:
-    The formulation of the alternative hypothesis --- "the average cancellation rate is **higher** for a short term stay" --- is purely a function of the problem setup.
+We can formulate the alternative hypothesis as saying that the average cancellation rate is higher for an STB than for an LTB. {% sidenote 'one' "The formulation of the alternative hypothesis --- ''the average cancellation rate is **higher** for a short term stay'' --- is purely a function of the problem setup.
 Oftentimes, we are testing for a _difference_ in two averages, without any prior knowledge of what direction that difference is in.
 If this was the case, the alternative would've looked like
     $$
     \bar{X}_{\text{LTB}} \neq \bar{X}_{\text{STB}}
     $$
     Recall that here, the starting point was noticeably less cancellations for long term stays, so we specifically want to test for the difference being a higher cancel rate for long term stays.
 This concept is known as one vs. two tailed tests.
-Read more [here](https://stats.oarc.ucla.edu/other/mult-pkg/faq/general/faq-what-are-the-differences-between-one-tailed-and-two-tailed-tests/).
+Read more [here](https://stats.oarc.ucla.edu/other/mult-pkg/faq/general/faq-what-are-the-differences-between-one-tailed-and-two-tailed-tests/)." %}

+$$
+\bar{X}_{\text{LTB}} < \bar{X}_{\text{STB}}
+$$

 **Comparing Hypotheses**: